From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Hypersingular sparse operators

 \subsection{Graded family}

 It turns out that, in addition to the sparseness of $\calS$, there is another fundamental structural parameter that influences the behavior of the hypersingular sparse operator $\mathbb A_{\calS}^t$.

-The \emph{key} observation is already contained in Example~\ref{20251227obs01}, which shows that one must control how the cube sizes in $\calS$ change from one ``layer'' to the next.
+The \emph{key} observation is already contained in Example~\ref{20251227obs01}, which shows that one must control how the sizes of cubes in $\calS$ change from one ``layer'' to the next.
 This motivates us to introduce the notion of a \emph{graded family} of dyadic cubes.

 We now turn to some details.
 Let $\calG \subseteq \calD$ be a collection of dyadic cubes.
-Again, we may assume $Q \subseteq [0, 1]^n$ for all $Q \in \calS$.
+Again, we may assume $Q \subseteq [0, 1]^n$ for all $Q \in \calG$.

-$\bullet$ First, let $\calG^{\{0\}}$ denote the collection of all maximal dyadic cubes in $\calG$.
-For simplicity, we may assume that $\calG^{\{0\}}=\{[0, 1]^n \}$.
+$\bullet$ First, let $\calG^{(0)}$ denote the collection of all maximal dyadic cubes in $\calG$.
+For simplicity, we may assume that $\calG^{(0)}=\{[0, 1]^n \}$.
 Otherwise, we decompose $\calG$ into finitely many such collections and treat each one separately (by translation and dilation).
 To this end, we define $\mathfrak G_0:=\ell(Q_0)$, where $\ell(Q)$ denotes the sidelength of a dyadic cube $Q$.

-$\bullet$ Next, let $\calG^{\{1\}}$ be the subcollection of all maximal dyadic cubes in $\calG \setminus \calG^{\{0\}}$, and define $\mathfrak G_1:=\inf_{Q \in \calG^{\{1\}}}\ell(Q)$.
-Iterating this procedure, we obtain a decomposition of $\calG$ into layers $\{\calG^{\{j\}}\}_{j\ge 0}$ together with the associated scales $\{\mathfrak G_j\}_{j\ge 0}$.
-Observe that for each $j \ge 1$, the dyadic cubes in $\calG^{\{j\}}$ are mutually disjoint.
+$\bullet$ Next, let $\calG^{(1)}$ be the subcollection of all maximal dyadic cubes in $\calG \setminus \calG^{(0)}$, and define $\mathfrak G_1:=\inf_{Q \in \calG^{(1)}}\ell(Q)$.
+Iterating this procedure, we obtain a decomposition of $\calG$ into layers $\{\calG^{(j)}\}_{j\ge 0}$ together with the associated scales $\{\mathfrak G_j\}_{j\ge 0}$.
+Observe that for each $j \ge 1$, the dyadic cubes in $\calG^{(j)}$ are mutually disjoint.

-\begin{defn} Let $\calG \subseteq \calD$ be a collection of dyadic cubes in $\R^n$ such that $\calG^{\{0\}}=\{[0,1]^n\}$, and write $\calG=\bigcup_{j \ge 0}\calG^{\{j\}}$ as above.
+\begin{defn} Let $\calG \subseteq \calD$ be a collection of dyadic cubes in $\R^n$ such that $\calG^{(0)}=\{[0,1]^n\}$, and write $\calG=\bigcup_{j \ge 0}\calG^{(j)}$ as above.
 We say that $\calG$ is \emph{graded} if

-We call $K_{\calG}$ the \emph{degree} of $\calG$, and we refer to $\calG_j$ as the \emph{$j$-th layer} of $\calG$. \end{defn}
+We call $K_{\calG}$ the \emph{degree} of $\calG$, and we refer to $\calG^{(j)}$ as the \emph{$j$-th layer} of $\calG$. \end{defn}

-\begin{rem} \begin{enumerate} \item Here, we may assume that $\calG_1 \neq \emptyset$.
+\begin{rem} \begin{enumerate} \item Here, we may assume that $\calG^{(1)} \neq \emptyset$.
 Otherwise, $\mathbb A_{\calG}^t f(x)=\one_{[0, 1]^n}(x)\int_{[0, 1]^n} f$, which is a rank-one operator and, in particular, maps $L^1(\R^n)$ boundedly into $L^\infty(\R^n)$.